-Traveling with Your Elder Loved Ones This Thanksgiving Holiday
+Traveling with Your Elderly Loved Ones This Thanksgiving

-- Medication: Keep all medications separately in a single freezer bag along with a list of their names and instructions for use.
-This is helpful for families who are unused to managing medications as well as doctors, in the event that medical assistance is needed.
+- Medication.
+Keep all medications separately in a single freezer bag along with a list of their names and instructions for use.
+This is helpful for families who unaccustomed to managing medications as well as doctors, in the event that medical assistance is needed.
 If you are flying, you will have to keep these stored in transparent 3-ounce containers for security purposes.
 Be sure to check out the medical facilities closest to your destination.

 Aging in place at our beautiful assisted living community in New Jersey

 United Methodist Communities at Bristol Glen, an assisted living community in Sussex County, New Jersey, offers seniors independence, comfort and a vibrant social life along with high quality care.
 Founded on a philosophy of aging in place, our residents benefit from a less restrictive care model where they can remain in their residential apartments to access additional services if their needs change.

 With a personalized and customized set of services, seniors are able to fully access the level of care they require, when they require it.
 We are also fully equipped and able to assist Alzheimer’s and dementia patients through our memory care and support services.